 Once registered, priority registration carries over from semester to semester for student veterans and active military.
 A dependent of a veteran or active duty must validate their enrollment each semester by qualifying and utilizing a military-related educational benefit.

 A student veteran, active military, or eligible dependent that is not registered in the student database that determines priority registration must register with the Veterans Center or Military Office seven calendar days before priority registration begins to be eligible.

 Priority registration standing does not eliminate any student from following the protocol of the college academic advising program.
 Students deemed eligible for Priority Registration MUST still report to their academic advisors, if necessary, for schedule assistance and PIN access prior to registering or being considered for priority registration status.
 A registration hold will also prevent priority registration.
 For assistance with resolving a hold, visit your advisor or enrollment services at your home college.

 The Welcome Center is a comprehensive One-Stop service center designed to assist students in the navigation of enrollment services at Northeast Lakeview College.
 The Welcome Center serves as a primary location to help students identify and understand the necessary steps for enrollment, advising, assessment and registration and any other campus recourses a student may need.
-The Welcome Center is located on the first floor of Student Commons (Building 300).
+The Welcome Center is located on the first floor of Brazos Student Union (Building 300).